 Once You Pay Off Credit Cards, Make Some Vows

 - Vow to use credit cards wisely.
 You can use them responsibly by keeping balances low and paying them off in full at the end of each month.
-That’s a good habit that pays off handsomely in your checking account
+That’s a good habit that pays off handsomely in your checking account.
+If you are tempted to use them, you can leave your cards at home.

 As you’ve read, you’re never without options.
 You can use credit cards to your advantage: by keeping zero balances on your credit card accounts, you’re in a position to wield your credit sword should you ever need to apply for a small business loan.